-C409.6.1.4.6 Vertical FenestrationThe window area and area weighted U-factor and SHGC shall be modeled for each façade based on the proposed design.
-Each exterior surface in a block must comply with Section C409.6.1.1.1 item 5.
-Windows will be combined into a single window centered on each façade based on the area and sill height input by the user.
-When different U values, SHGC or sill heights exist on a single facade, area weighted average for each shall be input by the user.
+C409.6.1.4.6 Vertical Fenestration The window area and area weighted U-factor and SHGC shall be modeled for each façade based on the proposed design.
+Each exterior surface in a thermal block must comply with Section C409.6.1.1.1 item 5.
+Windows will shall be combined into a single window centered on each façade based on the area and sill height input by the user.
+When different U values, SHGC or sill heights exist on a single facade in a block, the area weighted average for each shall be input by the user.